 Spring must be closer than it seems.
 This Palm Warbler was molting into breeding plumage already.

 This is a blurry photo but an ID shot was in order since we don't see too many Caspian Terns this far inland.
-It was flying almost as the Tree Swallows!
+It was flying almost as fast as the Tree Swallows!

 Back in the reeds, a tiny bird was flitting about just out of sight.
 Eventually we got some good views of a male Common Yellowthroat.